For You — Mind

 Ketones: Your Brain's Premium Fuel

 Here's something most people don't know: your brain can run on two fuels.
 Glucose is the default.
-Ketones are the alternative — and for sustained cognitive work, research suggests ketones may actually be superior.
+Ketones are the alternative — and for sustained cognitive work, ketones may actually be superior.

 After roughly 12-16 hours without food, your liver starts converting stored fat into ketone bodies (primarily beta-hydroxybutyrate).
 These cross the blood-brain barrier and your neurons use them for energy.
-Research published in Neurobiology of Aging found that ketone metabolism produces less oxidative stress than glucose metabolism — meaning less inflammatory byproduct, less cellular damage, cleaner energy.
+Ketone metabolism appears to produce less oxidative stress than glucose metabolism — meaning less inflammatory byproduct, less cellular damage, cleaner energy.

 For a tech, this matters because glucose-fueled brain energy comes with a cost: reactive oxygen species that contribute to brain fog and cognitive fatigue over hours.
 Ketone-fueled brain energy is more stable and produces fewer waste products.
 It's the difference between running an engine on 87 octane with carbon buildup versus 93 octane burning clean.
 Same engine, different performance.

-This is why many techs who adapt to fasting report that their sharpest diagnostic hours are mid-morning — deep into the fasted state, running on ketones, before they've eaten anything.
+This is why the sharpest diagnostic hours for fasting-adapted individuals tend to be mid-morning — deep into the fasted state, running on ketones, before they've eaten anything.
 That clarity isn't placebo.
 It has a biochemical explanation.

 Autophagy: Your Brain's Self-Diagnostic

-Dr. Pradip Jamnadas, a board-certified interventional cardiologist (FACC, FSCAI) in Orlando, has lectured extensively on autophagy — the cellular cleanup process that earned Yoshinori Ohsumi the 2016 Nobel Prize in Physiology.
+Autophagy — the cellular cleanup process that earned Yoshinori Ohsumi the 2016 Nobel Prize in Physiology or Medicine — is one of the most compelling reasons to explore fasting.
 During fasting, your cells identify damaged proteins, dysfunctional mitochondria, and cellular debris, then break them down and recycle the components.

 In the brain, autophagy clears the accumulated waste products of intense cognitive work.
 Misfolded proteins.
 Damaged organelles.
 The neural equivalent of metal shavings in your transmission pan.
 If you never change the fluid, those shavings grind away at the gears.
 If you never trigger autophagy, that cellular debris accumulates and contributes to cognitive decline.

 For a tech who's been grinding through complex diagnostics for 20 years, autophagy isn't some abstract health concept.
 It's the difference between a brain that's still sharp at 50 and one that started slowing down at 42.
-The research in Autophagy journal and related publications shows that regular fasting periods are one of the most reliable ways to trigger this cleanup process.
+Regular fasting periods are one of the most reliable ways to trigger this cleanup process.

 Why This Hits Different for Techs vs. Office Workers